 Note that our greatest foster needs are for: bottle baby kittens, weaned kittens that need socialization and weight gain, and momma cats nursing babies.

 *Please note that this foster program is only for our shelter animals in need of foster care.
-If you own a pet that you need to find a foster home for, you need to contact rescues groups to see if they can assist or know someone who can or go to the iCare Program through the Humane Society of Charlotte.
+If you own a pet that you need to find a foster home for, you need to contact rescues groups to see if they can assist or go to the iCare Program through the Humane Society of Charlotte.
 We cannot foster owned pets.*